Kovack Advisors Inc. Buys New Shares in The Bank of New York Mellon Co. (NYSE:BK)

-Kovack Advisors Inc. bought a new stake in The Bank of New York Mellon Co.
-(NYSE:BK) during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor bought 4,900 shares of the bank’s stock, valued at approximately $232,000.
+Kovack Advisors Inc. purchased a new position in shares of The Bank of New York Mellon Co.
+(NYSE:BK) during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm purchased 4,900 shares of the bank’s stock, valued at approximately $232,000.

-Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in BK.
+A number of other institutional investors and hedge funds also recently made changes to their positions in BK.
 Global Retirement Partners LLC grew its position in The Bank of New York Mellon by 43.1% during the 4th quarter.
 Global Retirement Partners LLC now owns 1,172 shares of the bank’s stock worth $50,000 after purchasing an additional 353 shares during the period.
 DNB Asset Management AS grew its position in The Bank of New York Mellon by 5.1% during the 4th quarter.
 DNB Asset Management AS now owns 102,669 shares of the bank’s stock worth $4,357,000 after purchasing an additional 4,948 shares during the period.
 Lenox Wealth Advisors LLC acquired a new stake in The Bank of New York Mellon during the 4th quarter worth about $36,000.
 Ritholtz Wealth Management acquired a new stake in The Bank of New York Mellon during the 4th quarter worth about $231,000.
-Finally, BLB&B Advisors LLC grew its position in The Bank of New York Mellon by 19.3% during the 4th quarter.
-BLB&B Advisors LLC now owns 10,408 shares of the bank’s stock worth $442,000 after purchasing an additional 1,683 shares during the period.
-82.27% of the stock is currently owned by hedge funds and other institutional investors.
+Finally, BLB&B Advisors LLC grew its position in shares of The Bank of New York Mellon by 19.3% during the 4th quarter.
+BLB&B Advisors LLC now owns 10,408 shares of the bank’s stock valued at $442,000 after acquiring an additional 1,683 shares during the period.
+82.27% of the stock is currently owned by institutional investors.

-BK has been the topic of several analyst reports.
-Citigroup cut their price target on The Bank of New York Mellon from $58.00 to $56.00 in a research report on Wednesday, April 21st.
-Deutsche Bank Aktiengesellschaft raised their target price on The Bank of New York Mellon from $50.00 to $54.00 and gave the company a “buy” rating in a research report on Friday, April 9th.
+BK has been the topic of a number of analyst reports.
+Citigroup dropped their target price on The Bank of New York Mellon from $58.00 to $56.00 in a research report on Wednesday, April 21st.
+Bank of America upgraded The Bank of New York Mellon from an “underperform” rating to a “buy” rating and raised their target price for the company from $43.00 to $50.00 in a research report on Tuesday, March 30th.
 Royal Bank of Canada raised their target price on The Bank of New York Mellon from $43.00 to $49.00 and gave the company a “sector perform” rating in a research report on Thursday, January 21st.
-Bank of America upgraded The Bank of New York Mellon from an “underperform” rating to a “buy” rating and raised their target price for the company from $43.00 to $50.00 in a research report on Tuesday, March 30th.
-Finally, Barclays raised their target price on The Bank of New York Mellon from $55.00 to $57.00 and gave the company an “overweight” rating in a research report on Wednesday, April 7th.
-Five analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-The company has an average rating of “Buy” and a consensus price target of $49.80.
+Barclays raised their target price on The Bank of New York Mellon from $55.00 to $57.00 and gave the company an “overweight” rating in a research report on Wednesday, April 7th.
+Finally, Deutsche Bank Aktiengesellschaft raised their price target on shares of The Bank of New York Mellon from $50.00 to $54.00 and gave the company a “buy” rating in a research note on Friday, April 9th.
+Five analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
+The stock presently has an average rating of “Buy” and a consensus price target of $49.80.

 The Bank of New York Mellon (NYSE:BK) last released its earnings results on Thursday, April 15th.
 The bank reported $0.97 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.87 by $0.10.
 The Bank of New York Mellon had a net margin of 23.09% and a return on equity of 9.89%.
 The business had revenue of $3.92 billion for the quarter, compared to analyst estimates of $3.83 billion.
 During the same period last year, the company posted $1.05 EPS.
 The business’s revenue was down 4.6% on a year-over-year basis.
 On average, equities analysts anticipate that The Bank of New York Mellon Co. will post 3.96 earnings per share for the current fiscal year.